quickapps/docs/eng/designers/themes.md

 QuickApps incorporates a number of `default elements` responsible for various rendering tasks, such as Menu, Blocks, etc.
 Themes may overwrite these elements and modify the way they are rendered.
-To overwrite any of this elements simply create the element under `View/Elements` folder of your theme.
+To overwrite any of this elements simply create adn replicate the element under the `View/Elements` folder of the theme.

 * **theme_block.ctp:** Block rendering
 * **theme_breadcrumb.ctp:** Breadcrumbs rendering